chenlei-leng/chenlei-leng.github.io/_pages/research.md

 - **Network Models**
   Directed and undirected models with reciprocity, transitivity, and latent structure.

-- **Pairwise Comparison Models**
-  Low-rank and structured models for ranking and comparison data.

 - **High-Dimensional Data**
   Theory and methodology for sparse estimation, regularization, and scalable computation in high-dimensional settings.